School Lesson Plans and Events

 from King Arthur Flour

 Baking is a great hands-on way for kids to learn math, science, and cultural traditions, all while having fun.
-Through their free Life Skills Bread Baking Program, King Arthur Flour has taught more than 60,000 school children how to bake bread.
-In turn, they've shared this bread with shelters for the homeless and local food kitchens.
+Through their free Life Skills Bread Baking Program, King Arthur Flour has taught more than 90,000 school children how to bake bread.
+In turn, they’ve shared this bread with local food pantries and senior centers.

 How does the program work?